12 Ways You Can Protect the Environment

 Composting your food scraps and yard waste offers double rewards: it keeps an incredible amount of trash out of the waste stream, and it produces free, rich soil to use in your garden.
 Some cities now pick up organic waste alongside regular trash and recycling pick up.
 If your area doesn’t offer this service, no worries— you can set up a low-maintenance compost pile in your backyard.

-3. Choose reusable over single-use
+3. Choose reusable over single-use.

 Think about how many people you see each day drinking beverages from disposable cups or disposable bottles, sipping from disposable straws, carrying disposable grocery bags, eating from disposable plates or containers and using disposable utensils.
 All that single-use plastic has to go somewhere, and it’s had a devastating effect on our soil, oceans and marine life.